Celebration of former South African President Nelson Mandela's centennial

 South Africa is a country of contrasts - from its natural beauty to its sprawling big cities - its rich cultural heritage is a source of universal pride.

-The celebration of former South African president Nelson Mandela's centennial is the perfect opportunity to not only reflect on the country's history - from the painful memories captured at the Apartheid Museum to Madiba's history-making journey to freedom and power.
+The celebration of former South African president Nelson Mandela's centennial is the perfect opportunity to reflect on the country's history - from the painful memories captured at the Apartheid Museum to Madiba's history-making journey to freedom and power.

 Watch 'Here and Now' Sunday at noon, partnering with South African Tourism for a special edition of 'Here and Now: Journey to South Africa: Mandela's Centennial'